juliancoleman/FlatHud/README.md

 All the status bars are 100% texture-less, but retain their fill/unfill animations.
 They most closely resemble the status bars of TES 3: Morrowind.
-The status bars display in a vertical fashion, anchored to the bottom-left-most corner of the display.
+The status bars display stacked vertically in fashion, but will remain horizontal, anchored to the bottom-left-most corner of the display.

 While out of combat, the status bars rest at an opacity of `0.5`, fading in to `1` while in combat, or while the individual bar is not at `100%`.
 Yes, individual bars